ko9x/surgery/readme.md

                         * `SELECT * FROM items;`

 ### Notes
 * To get the api to accept requests from Postman I had to edit the .htaccess file
     * Changed this line `RewriteRule ^ index.php [L]`
         * To this `RewriteRule ^(.*)$ /index.php/$1 [L,QSA]`
             * I also added this line to the Dockerfile
                 * `RUN a2enmod rewrite`
                     * This turns on mods which allows the changes made to the .htaccess file to work
+                        * We now take care of this with the Dockerfile
+                            * But it the project needs to be built 2 times so the changes made to the .htaccess file take effect

 * To set up most of this project I followed this tutorial
     * https://www.twilio.com/blog/get-started-docker-laravel